-- Telecommunications (regulated by the Telecommunications Ordinance (Cap 106) and the Competition Ordinance (Cap 619) (see above)); or
+- Telecommunications (regulated by the Telecommunications Ordinance (Cap 106) and the Competition Ordinance (Cap 619)); or

 - Broadcasting (regulated by the Broadcasting Ordinance Cap 562).

-The Transfer of Businesses (Protection of Creditors) Ordinance (Cap 49) (TBO) provides that whenever a business is transferred, the purchaser shall become liable, notwithstanding any agreement to the contrary, for all the debts and obligations arising out of the carrying on of business by the seller, unless the parties publishes a notice of transfer within the time limit specified under the TBO.
+The Transfer of Businesses (Protection of Creditors) Ordinance (Cap 49) (“TBO”) provides that whenever a business is transferred, the purchaser shall become liable, notwithstanding any agreement to the contrary, for all the debts and obligations (including tax liabilities) arising out of the carrying on of business by the seller, unless the parties publishes a notice of transfer within the time limit specified under the TBO.
 The purchaser will only cease to be liable for all obligations of the seller on the date which the notice of transfer becomes complete, which is one month after the date of the last publication of the notice, unless within that period a creditor commences proceedings against the seller in respect of any liability of the seller arising out of its carrying on of the business.

-Banking - The National Bank of Hungary is involved in the authorisation to merge financial institutions, but its authorisation is not a substitute for the authorisation of the Economic Competition Office.
+Banking - The National Bank of Hungary is involved in the authorisation to merge financial institutions, but its authorisation is not a substitute for the authorisation of the Hungarian Competition Authority.

-Media/broadcasting - The Economic Competition Office shall obtain the opinion of the National Media and Infocommunications Authority's Media Council for the approval of concentration of such enterprises which are bearing editorial responsibility and the primary objective of which is to distribute media content to the general public via an electronic communications network or a printed press product.
+Media/broadcasting - The Hungarian Competition Authority shall obtain the opinion of the National Media and Infocommunications Authority's Media Council for the approval of concentration of such enterprises which are bearing editorial responsibility and the primary objective of which is to distribute media content to the general public via an electronic communications network or a printed press product.
 As a main rule, the Media Council shall not have the right to refuse granting official approval, when the level of merger between independent sources of opinion after the merger will ensure the right for diversity of information within the relevant market for the media content service.
-As a main rule, the amount of the administrative service fee payable to the Media Council for its procedure as administrative authority shall be two million forints (approximately EUR 6.153,-), payable to the Economic Competition Office together with the procedural fee.
+As a main rule, the amount of the administrative service fee payable to the Media Council for its procedure as administrative authority shall be two million forints (approximately EUR 5,757,-), payable to the Hungarian Competition Authority together with the procedural fee.